Strength Through Change

 The Future: What’s Next?

-Looking forward to 2025, we are excited about the opportunities that lie ahead.
+Looking to the future, we are excited about the opportunities that lie ahead.
 Our foundation is strong, and our strategy is clear.
 We will continue to innovate, adapt, and grow to meet the evolving needs of our communities.
 We invite you to join us on this journey, whether through volunteering, supporting our programs, or partnering with us to make a lasting impact.

 Your Efforts for Good, Multiplied

 Imagine the impact if everyone contributed just a little to the greater good.
-You’ve seen in this report how one good turn, multiplied, adds up to significantly healthier, safer, more resilient communities across British Columbia and the Yukon.
+We see every day how one good turn, multiplied, adds up to significantly healthier, safer, more resilient communities across British Columbia and the Yukon.

 You can add to the impact in many ways.
 You can choose to make a donation that will fund our community programs or take a first aid course — which also helps fund programs while giving you life-saving skills and adding to the number of good neighbours trained in emergency response.
 Your contribution will start a ripple of positive change, helping us build communities where safety, care, and support are the guiding principles.
 Small starts, multiplied by many, grow into big changes.